-One commonly forgotten and overlooked benefit of cannabis is how it can present users with a plethora of wonderful effects through its terpenes.
+One commonly forgotten and overlooked benefit of cannabis is how it can present users with a plethora of wonderful aromas through its terpenes.
 Terpenes are present in many plants; they are what give pine trees, lavender, and even oranges their smell.
-Terpenes are also what give essential oils their supposed health and relaxation benefits.
 But what role do Terpenes play in the cannabis world and why are they so important?

-Cannabis contains a very high amount of terpenes, which is what gives it its strong smell.
+Cannabis contains a very high amount of terpenes, which is what gives it its strong odor.
 However, a strong aroma isn’t the only thing cannabis terpenes are providing for you!
-They also offer several health benefits and can act as an antidepressant, anti-inflammatory, and ease anxiety.
-Three of the most notable and effective terpenes present in cannabis are Myrcene, Limonene, and Linalool.
+They are the deciding factor between the strain types; otherwise classified as Sativa, Hybrid, or Indica.
+Three of the most notable terpenes present in cannabis are Myrcene, Limonene, and Linalool.

 Myrcene is the most abundant terpene in cannabis, which is where it’s mostly found in nature.
 In fact, myrcene makes up as much as 65% of the total terpene profile in some strains.
-Myrcene smell often reminds of earthy, musky notes, resembling cloves.
+Myrcene smell often reminds individuals of earthy, musky notes, resembling cloves.
 It also has a fruity, red grape-like aroma.
-Strains that contain 0.5% of this terpene are usually indicas with sedative effects.
-It has also been reported that myrcene is useful in reducing inflammation and chronic pain, which is why it’s usually recommended as a supplement during cancer treatments.
-One strain that is rich in Myrcene is White Runtz, and it’s available in Delta 8 flower form in the ATLRx shop online and in-store!
+Strains that contain 0.5% of this terpene are usually indicas.